xhorxhihelmi/ibm-ds-capstone/README.md

 ### Shared on GitHub

-The most recent version of this document, the presentation and supporting materials can be found at <https://github.com/martinwalsh/ibm-data-science-capstone>.
+The most recent version of this document, the presentation and supporting materials can be found at <https://github.com/xhorxhihelmi/ibm-ds-capstone>.

 ### Slides

-The most recent version of the [Winning Space Race with Data Science presentation](./WinningSpaceRaceWithDataScience.pdf) can be found here in [PDF](./WinningSpaceRaceWithDataScience.pdf) or [PowerPoint](./WinningSpaceRaceWithDataScience.pptx) format.
+The version of the Capstone project can be accessed in [PDF](./IBMCapstoneXhorxhiHelmi.pdf) or [PowerPoint](./IBMCapstoneXhorxhiHelmi.pptx) format.

 ### Grading Criteria